-By the end of this post, you’ll better understand you simply don’t need to force your users to create passwords on your site.
+By the end of this post, you’ll better understand that you simply don’t need to force your users to create passwords on your site.
 By getting rid of the barriers that passwords create, your website can grow and prosper.
 Ready to get started?
 Let’s jump in!

 Email has long been one of the most important of all online accounts.
 In fact, our personal email accounts typically act as a sort of hub for every other account we create online.
 We use it to reset forgotten passwords on other sites, for instance.

 The central position of email to all your digital accounts means that if your email account gets compromised, everything else could be at risk.
-All the modern email providers (Gmail, Yahoo and Outlook) provide advanced security features such as 2FA (Psst…turn it on if you haven’t already) that you can easily turn on to lock down this most important account.
+All the modern email providers, including Gmail, Yahoo, and Outlook, provide advanced security features such as 2FA (Psst…turn it on if you haven’t already) that you can easily turn on to lock down this most important account.

 Password alternatives and techniques that build on this level of security can provide some of the fastest, most effective, and safest log in experiences available.
-Some sites have been doing it for a while.
-The most common way of leveraging email account security to authenticate web users involves opening a confirmation link, known as a Magic Link, in an email that you requested from the site.
+In fact, some sites have been doing it for quite some time now.
+The most common way of leveraging email account security to authenticate web users involves opening a confirmation link, known as a Magic Link™, in an email that a user requests from the site.